NickRahn/logseq-outlook-events/readme.md

 1. Clone this repo
 2. rename 'exampleconfig.json' to 'config.json' Configure settings in `config.json`
-3. install dependencies (node.js, pywin32)
+3. install python
+4. pip install -r requirements.txt
-4. Schedule `main.py` to run at startup (needs to run as outlook user) (run manually or restart pc)
+5. Schedule `main.py` to run at startup (needs to run as outlook user) (run manually or restart pc)
-5. add plugin as an unpacked plugin to logseq
+6. add plugin as an unpacked plugin to logseq

 ## Usage